EdgarLozano185519/100-Days-of-Python/r1-log.md

 I also decided to write a program to convert strings entered by a user into Morse Code.
 I didn't make the program too comprehensive, but dots (.) and dashes (-) are used and letters are separated by a space character.
 Multiple spaces indicate word separation.
 ### R1D70
 Today I deviated from my plan of projects a bit.
 But I worked on a Tic-Tac-Toe app.
 It was fun to code.
 It is a text-based application, and "X" and "O" characters are used.
+### R1D71
+Ok I took a break yesterday.
+Sue me!

+Anyway, today I worked on analyzing some information about Lego data.
+The lego data was collected in CSV files, and I used Pandas to analyze it in a Jupyter notebook.